 - Having access to a lethal means; like a firearm

 - Changes in eating habits and sleeping patterns

 - Declining grades and loss of interest in activities

-- Physical complaints that are frequent and often related to their emotions. (stomach aches, fatigue, headaches, etc.)
+- Frequent physical complaints that are often related to their emotions. (stomach aches, fatigue, headaches, etc.)

 - Heightened interest or fixation on death and dying

 If your child is exhibiting any of these signs, talk to them.